santio89/coder-desarollo-apps/README.md

-# coder-desarollo-apps
+# to-do-list-react-native
-CODERHOUSE - DESARROLLO DE APLICACIONES
+TO DO LIST - REACT NATIVE